Surya-Interviews/Interview/React.md

 ### Submission

-The expected submission method is a Github or Bitbucket repository.
+The expected submission method is a Github.com, Bitbucket.com, or Gitlab.com repository.
 Please email me a link.
 If you'd like to use a private repo and give me read access, that’s perfectly fine.
-My username on Github and Bitbucket is `gps`.
+My username on Github.com and Bitbucket.com is `gps`.
+My username on Gitlab.com is `gp5`.

 If that’s not an option (please explain why), email me a zip file.